MinjaeKwen/MinjaeKwen.github.io/research.md

 <strong>Results and others</strong>
 To be presented in poster session of ISTCP 2024 (<a href="Minjae_Kwen_Abstract_ISTCP.pdf">Abstract</a>)

-In addition to using Poole as its foundation, Celeste is also built using the following open-source projects:

 * [normalize.css](http://necolas.github.io/normalize.css/), a modern, HTML5-ready alternative to CSS resets.
 * [Font Awesome](https://fontawesome.com/v4.7.0/), the iconic font and CSS toolkit.